 Nexis UniArticles from newspaper, magazine, business, and legal sources.

 Access World NewsThis comprehensive news collection is ideal for exploring issues and events at the local, regional, national or international levels.
 Its diverse source types include print and online-only newspapers, blogs, newswires, journals, broadcast transcripts and videos.
+Includes more than 80 Spanish language newspapers.

 Biological ScienceThis database includes the renowned Biological Sciences, MEDLINE, and TOXLINE databases and provides over 3,000 full-text titles from around the world, including scholarly journals, trade and industry journals, magazines, technical reports, conference proceedings, and government publications.
 The database includes specialized, editorially-curated A&I resources providing access to the extensive variety of biology’s cutting edge research, with applications to medicine, technology and the environment.